Gatley: Industrial history

 Button making appears to have been a significant local trade in the 17th and 18th centuries.
 A "button man" (merchant selling buttons) is recorded in Gatley in the 1660s.
-This continued in the 18th century with three button men being mentioned in Gatley between 1735 and 1779.
+This continued in the 18th century, with three button men being mentioned in Gatley between 1735 and 1779.

 People living around Gatley Green were mostly hand loom weavers and became more dependent on textile manufacture.
 Their cottages had cellars for storage and well-lit upper rooms for the looms.

 About 1750, William Roscoe from Bolton built a factory near Gatley Hall.
-(This shouldn't be confused in scale with the cotton mills such as those at Styal: it appears to have been a place for hand weaving and was later converted into a farmhouse, so it was a very modest affair).
+(Note: This shouldn't be confused in scale with the cotton mills such as those at Styal; it appears to have been a place for hand weaving and was later converted into a farmhouse, so it was a very modest affair.)
 Up to at least 1841, John Alcock was a textile manufacturer in Gatley, using the Roscoe factory for at least part of the period.

-The spread of machinery in industrial manufacturers during the 19th century appears to have killed off industry in Gatley, before which it was a "very busy and important place, as a centre for weaving, spinning, shoemaking and fustian cutting".
+The spread of machinery in industrial manufacturers during the 19th century appears to have killed off industry in Gatley, before which it was a "very busy and important place, as a centre for weaving, spinning, shoemaking and fustian cutting."
 Handloom weaving may have survived in the area to as late as the 1880s (Melson's Directory of Cheadle, Northenden and Baguley, 1887.)

 Halls and houses

 In 1714, Stone Pale Hall was reconstructed in Gatley.

-Gatley Hall and Gatley Hill House may both have been built in the mid-18th century by local cotton manufacturers.
-Gatley Hill House is now council owned (Stockport MBC) and is used by various community groups.
+Gatley Hall and Gatley Hill House may both have been built in the mid-18th century by local cotton manufacturers; the latter is now council-owned by Stockport MBC and is used by various community groups.
 The mansion High Grove House was built for a member of a wealthy hatting family of Yorkshire and Manchester.